 - critically review research evidence as applied to an area of professional practice

-- demonstrate vision of professional practice that can be developed both within and beyond scope of practice.
+- demonstrate the vision of professional practice that can be developed both within and beyond scope of practice.

 Year 1 is divided into two teaching semesters (September to December and January to April).
 Students will be required to attend classes one day per week (Note: If taking blended learning modules this requirement will be less.
-Blended learning combines online and face to face teaching and learning).
+Blended learning combines online and face-to-face teaching and learning).